 While the 1-point distribution over all pixels of the map agrees well with either of the super-Poissonian distributions considered in Section~\ref{sec:lowmultipoles_onepoint}, we do not assume this \emph{a priori} to also hold for the counts in individual pixels scattered around $\mathcal{N}_{\rm obs}$.
 So we consider these distributions alongside one another, to be eventually compared according to their Bayesian evidences.
 The Generalised Poisson likelihood,

 where $\lambda=\mathcal{N}_{\rm obs}$ is the modelled rate parameter in a given pixel as before, also takes the global, free parameter $b$ to model the observed counts in that pixel.
-The negative binomial (or Gamma Poisson) likelihood reads:
+The Gamma-Poisson likelihood reads:

-where the $r=\mathcal{N}_{\rm obs}p/(1-p)$ is the modelled concentration parameter in each pixel, $\Gamma$ is the gamma function, and here the global, free parameter $p$ models the counts' dispersion.
-In principle, mixed Poisson models of various nature could be explored here, but given the excellent agreement between the Generalized Poisson and the Gamma-Poisson models which we report on below, we deem our present choice adequate for the description of the data at hand.
+where $r=\mathcal{N}_{\rm obs}p/(1-p)$ is the modelled concentration parameter in each pixel, $\Gamma$ is the gamma function, and here the global, free parameter $p$ models the counts' dispersion.
+In principle, mixed Poisson models of various kinds could be explored here, but given the excellent agreement between the Generalized Poisson and the Gamma-Poisson models reported below, we deem our present choice adequate for the description of the data at hand.